Code-Institute-Submissions/recipe-builder/README.md

 5. Create Recipe page
     1. Click on create recipe
     2. Add a test recipe and ensure that this recipe and submit.
-    3. I verify that the recipe can be viewed from the Home page, All Recipes page, searched for and the full recipe is loaded.
+    3. I verified that the recipe can be viewed from the Home page, All Recipes page, searched for and the full recipe is loaded.
     4. I also verified that the test recipe was saved in MongoDB.

 6. Search